 All data is anonymous by design and can’t lead to a direct identification of an individual.
 In addition, all services and vendors used are SOC 1 and SOC 2 compliant, and adhere to the industry standards in terms of data protection and encryption best practices.

-As part of its Information Security Policy Program, PerimeterX has included a dedicated section is addressing all security requirements including but not limited to: Security Training, Security Monitoring, Security Controls, Reporting and Violation of Security Guidelines.
+As part of its Information Security Policy Program, PerimeterX has included a dedicated section in addressing all security requirements including but not limited to: Security Training, Security Monitoring, Security Controls, Reporting and Violation of Security Guidelines.

 Yes.
 Ongoing internal and external (3rd party) vulnerability scans are part of the standards that PerimeterX has adopted to meet the industry guidelines and best practices, along with additional SDLC standards such as static code analysis, code reviews and advanced deployment tools.

 As part of the Information Security Policy Program, PerimeterX has included a dedicated section on Security Training.
-Quarterly Security training is mandatory for all employees.
+Security training is mandatory for all employees.

 PerimeterX is committed to customers’ data protection regardless of any PII presence.
 As part of the Information Security Policy Program, a dedicated section is addressing all security and data breaches guidelines - including the internal and external reporting of any suspected or identified potential data breach immediately upon discovery.